Chapter 13 Bankruptcy Mortgage Guidelines And Requirements

 In the event if petitioner were to lose job or cannot work due to medical reasons during Chapter 13 payment plan period and cannot make minimum monthly payments to creditors, the trustee will restructure payment plan again.
 Or the trustee can ask permission from the courts to see if they can discharge the debts owed to creditors due to financial hardship.

 - In the event, if the courts will not discharge debts due to financial hardship, an alternative might be to convert Chapter 13 to a Chapter 7 bankruptcy and request the courts to dismiss Chapter 13 Bankruptcy

 Finalization Of Chapter 13 Bankruptcy

-Upon completion of repayment plan to creditors, all balance remaining on debts are normally discharged.
+Upon completion of the repayment plan to creditors, all balances remaining on debts are normally discharged.
 The balance of the debts will no longer be owed and the petitioner is discharged of all debts and will no longer owe any creditors.

 - An approved budget counseling course that is approved with the United States Trustee is also required

 Qualifying For A Mortgage During Chapter 13 Bankruptcy

 A home buyer can qualify for both VA Home Loans and FHA Loans one year into a Chapter 13 repayment plan with the trustee’s permission.